Top 10 Feeding Tips for Senior Horses

 2. Feed soaked hay pellets or cubes for healthy weight gain.
 As seniors age, it’s not uncommon for them to come out of winter a little on the slimmer side.
 The quickest way to help them gain weight is to feed soaked hay pellets or cubes in addition to their hay and pasture.
 Hay pellets and cubes have a higher feed utilization than hay, since they are “pre-chewed” in a sense.

-3. Feed 10-20% of the diet as alfalfa.
-I usually start at 10% (2 lbs. per day for a 1000 lb. horse) to add variety to the diet and for the amino acid profile.
+3. Feed 10-20% of the diet as alfalfa*.
+I usually start at 10% (a 1000 lb. horse that eats 20 lbs. per day, 10% would be 2 lbs. per day) to add variety to the diet and for the amino acid profile.
 If they need a little more weight gain, or in the winter months, I may increase it.
-However, soaked hay pellets are so effective for weight gain that I tend to go their first.
+However, soaked hay pellets are so effective for weight gain that I tend to go there first.

 4. Eliminate grain and processed feeds.
 I do not feed grain, or processed feeds of any kind.
 A horse’s gut is not designed for grain, and can cause a myriad of health issues.